 - Switch it up by trying different types that help different areas of the body.
 Many are made to cleanse the kidneys, others help the liver or colon, pay attention to what you’re using and make sure to stay well-rounded to take care of your whole body.

-- You can count tea towards the number of glass of water that you’re drinking during the day.
+- You can count tea towards the number of glasses of water that you’re drinking during the day.

 If you’re new to the tea detox world, try starting with one cup in the morning and another before bed.
 See how it affects you before you add in more.